aitoehigie/cookiecutter_flask/README.md

 # cookiecutter_flask
-A Cookiecutter template for flask
+A Cookiecutter template for flask based on my normal flask project layout